Next LASER World of PHOTONICS in Munich from June 27 to 30, 2023

-At LASER World of PHOTONICS 2022, four forums will offer an exciting and application-oriented program of presentations on the current areas of application for lasers and photonics:
+At LASER World of PHOTONICS 2022, four forums offered an exciting and application-oriented program of presentations on the current areas of application for lasers and photonics:

 The lecture program features the following formats:

-The Application Panels are a series of application-oriented presentations on a current topic with the aim of addressing all facets through various presentations and speakers.
-An application panel lasts about 2 hours.
-Afterwards, all speakers are available for bilateral discussions.
-For each application panel, chairs are responsible for putting together the program and selecting the speakers, and they also moderate the panel.
+The Application Panels were a series of application-oriented presentations on a current topic with the aim of addressing all facets through various presentations and speakers.
+An application panel lasted about 2 hours.
+Afterwards, all speakers were available for bilateral discussions.
+For each application panel, chairs were responsible for putting together the program and selecting the speakers, and they also moderated the panel.

 Lectures by exhibitors

-LASER World of PHOTONICS exhibitors will present their latest products, systems and services in 20-minute presentations.
+LASER World of PHOTONICS exhibitors presented their latest products, systems and services in 20-minute presentations.

-In addition, other program highlights such as the opening of LASER World of PHOTONICS together with the new World of QUANTUM, discussion rounds and award ceremonies will take place at the forums.
+In addition, other program highlights such as the opening of LASER World of PHOTONICS together with the new World of QUANTUM, discussion rounds and award ceremonies did take place at the forums.

-The visit to the forums is included in the tickets for the trade fair and is free of charge.
+The visit to the forums was included in the tickets for the trade fair and is free of charge.